 Both Home Chef and Blue Apron offer quick-prep meals.
 But while all of Home Chef’s fast menu offerings require at least some assembly, Blue Apron has a selection of prepared meals that require just a few minutes in the microwave.

 Though Home Chef's menu is a bit less adventurous, you won’t be bored with meals like the Seared Pork Chop with Dijon Mushroom Pan Sauce above.
-Blue Apron also offers many family-friendly dishes, but Home Chef might be a better choice if you’re feeding picky eaters.
+Blue Apron also offers many family-friendly dishes (there’s an entire section of 4-servings meal kits), but Home Chef might be a better choice if you’re feeding picky eaters.

-Home Chef's market selection is more limited.
-It offers breakfast and lunch entrees, along with a selection of desserts and bulk protein packs like salmon filets or chicken breasts.
-But Home Chef gives you a slightly larger selection of meals every week.
+Home Chef's add-ons selection offers breakfast and lunch entrees, along with a selection of desserts and bulk protein packs like salmon filets or chicken breasts.
+On the other hand, Blue Apron’s Add-ons section is more limited, with Heat & Eat meals, extra proteins, and a few breakfast options.

 Blue Apron gets many ingredients from sustainable, family-run farms.
 Home Chef gives you an organic protein option on many recipes but provides little information about where it sources its ingredients.